normandch/hackerrank-sql/README.md

 Hacker 90411 got a score of 100 for challenge 66730 with a difficulty level of 6, so 90411 earned a full score for this challenge.

 Only hacker 90411 managed to earn a full score for more than one challenge, so we print the their hacker_id and name as space-separated values.

+Average population:

+Given the CITY and COUNTRY tables, query the names of all the continents (COUNTRY.Continent) and their respective average city populations (CITY.Population) rounded down to the nearest integer.

+Note: CITY.CountryCode and COUNTRY.Code are matching key columns.

+Input Format

+The CITY and COUNTRY tables are described as follows: CITY.jpg

+Country.jpg